bellaj/thirsty_men_problem/README.md

 - You will act with honesty :penguin:
 - A guest can drink only from his cup

-The question : **In this context, how would your guests behave**, if you know that they are smart and can cheat :smiling_imp: (but cannot kill each other :skull:)? **Would there be a good compromise avoiding a deadlock?**
+The question : **In this context, how would your guests behave**, if you know that they are smart and can cheat :smiling_imp: (but cannot kill each other :skull:)? **Would there be a good compromise (wining strategy) avoiding a deadlock?**

 To make the situation more real let's assume that **2<N<15**